 Some native trees, flax and flowering shrubs were brought into cultivation closer to human settlements to attract birds.
 Many stands of the native cabbage tree tī kōuka (Cordyline australis) can still be seen in the bush where they were once deliberately planted.

-Captain James Cook described the Māori gardens he saw on his 1769 voyage to New Zealand: ‘The ground is compleatly cleared of all weeds – the mold broke with as much care as that of our best gardens.
+Lieutenant James Cook described the Māori gardens he saw on his 1769 voyage to New Zealand: ‘The ground is compleatly cleared of all weeds – the mold broke with as much care as that of our best gardens.
 The Sweet potatoes are set out in distinct little molehills … The Arum [taro] is planted in little circular concaves, exactly in the manner our Gard’ners plant melons … The Yams are planted in like manner with the sweet potatoes: these Cultivated spots are enclosed with a perfectly close pailing of reeds about twenty inches high.’1

 New Zealand was originally covered with dense native bush, and its ferns, vines, palms, fungi, berries, fruit and seeds became important foods.
 Aruhe – the rhizomes of the bracken fern (Pteridium esculentum) – were especially important to Māori.
 Eighteenth-century botanist Joseph Banks wrote that it was ‘the foundation of their meals.’2

 The introduced kiore (Polynesian rat) and kurī (Polynesian dog) were valuable and highly regarded food sources.

 The huge flightless birds known as moa were hunted for meat until their extinction.
 A wide range of other birds were also caught including weka, kererū (wood pigeons), tūī, whio (native ducks), native geese, takahē and numerous seabirds.